knice/inquiry.ucsc.edu/source/_articles/2020-21/fungi-and-fuel-rise-to-top.md

 seismic activity during volcanic eruptions to determine when these cataclysmic events have concluded.

-"The presentations this year were really extraordinary---any of them could have won," said Williams.
+"The presentations this year were really extraordinary&mdash;any of them could have won," said Williams.
 But a champion must always be crowned, and this year the honor of both first place and the people's choice award (a combined \$3,750) went to [**Tori